NOW! 20% Off Entire Website During Our 2-Day Sale! PLUS Free Shipping for U.S. Orders over $50.

-Mexican Folk Art - It's unique, colorful, prized by collectors, and rich with culture and tradition
+Mexican Folk Art - It's colorful, prized by collectors, and rich with culture and historic tradition

 The Mexican state of Oaxaca (pronounced woh-HAH-ka) is the homeland for some of the most talented craftsmen in Mexico.
 Here at Viva Oaxaca, you'll find examples of their best work.
 If you are looking for colorful, handmade art, or you are a collector, or searching for a one-of-a-kind gift, take a few minutes to explore my on-line sales galleries.